simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 A **Minimum Viable Product** also allows for game ideas to be released into the market to see how it responds, truly weak ideas can be abandoned early and the developer can move onto something likely to be more successful.
-It’s better to remove these failed attempts rather than leave them hanging around unattended.
+It's better to remove these failed attempts rather than leave them hanging around unattended.

-Of course, this isn’t an excuse for releasing poorly thought out and dull games with a “_throw enough mud at the wall and see what sticks_” approach as your reputation is attached to each connection you make with your audience.
+Of course, this isn't an excuse for releasing poorly thought out and dull games with a "_throw enough mud at the wall and see what sticks_" approach as your reputation is attached to each connection you make with your audience.
 The last thing you want is to be known for releasing a stream of half-baked ideas.